RADIO BROADCASTING FOR THE BLIND OR PRINT IMPAIRED IN L.A.

 LARRS meets this need for information by providing daily radio/internet broadcasts of newspapers, magazines, ads and books, enabling our listeners to be aware of local events, election information, back–page stories, grocery and department store ads, sports pages, and even Dear Abby and the comics.

 The Los Angeles Radio Reading Service broadcasts 24 hours a day, 7 days a week on the sub–carrier frequency of 88.5 FM.
 Reception of the signal requires a special radio which may be obtained from LARRS.
-To help meet the need of blind and visually impaired persons on a global scale, LARRS continues to provide a live audio programming stream on the world wide web which is available through this website.
+To help meet the need of blind and visually impaired persons on a global scale, LARRS volunteers continue to provide a live audio programming stream on the world wide web which is available through this website.

 AUDIOEYES LLC - VIDEO DESCRIPTION AND CAPTIONING PROVIDERS